 Bonus Content: Ultimate Guide to Product Photography for eCommerce

-Every pin you add, whether or not you are intending to promote it, should have a good description.
-This goes for boards as well!
-You want to ensure you include keywords, price, and a strong call to action for every board or pin.
-You will also want to make sure keywords aren’t too long and include your marketing hashtags, so that pins appear in search feeds.
+You will also want to make sure keywords aren’t too long and include your marketing hashtags so that Pins appear in search feeds.
 Like with all marketing description efforts, these should appeal to human readers but be optimized for search.

-Not only does this help you communicate directly with potential shoppers and customers on a human level, but it will also help build positive interactions with your band – both of which help foster brand trust.
-Which in turn builds trust.
+Not only does this help you communicate directly with potential shoppers and customers on a human level, but it will also help build positive interactions with your brand – both of which help foster brand trust, which in turn builds trust.

 Pro Tip: Build engagement with your most loyal, active followers by creating group boards.
-Group boards are a great way to create a community around your products, brand, and niche through shared content sharing.
-Here’s Pinterest’s step-by-step guide on creating a group board.
+Group Pinterest boards are a great way to create a community around your products, brand, and niche through content sharing.
+Here’s Pinterest’s step-by-step guide to creating a group board.

-To give more context to store content that is pinned, make sure you have enabled rich pins.
-These include product, article, and recipe rich pins, and will ensure information – such as price or availability – is always included and up-to-date.
-Here’s how you can apply for rich pins in three steps:
+To give more context to pinned content, ensure you have enabled rich Pins.
+These include product, article, and recipe rich Pins and will ensure information – such as price or availability – is always included and up-to-date.
+Here’s how you can apply for rich Pins in three steps:

 - Next, validate one of your correctly marked-up content pages in Pinterest’s Rich Pins Validator.